ssorallen/finance/README.md

 ### What does Finance! do with my transaction data?

-Transaction data and which symbols you're watching is stored entirely in your browser (using [local storage][0]).
+Your IEX API key, transaction data, and which symbols you're watching are stored entirely in your browser (using [local storage][0]).
 Transaction data is never sent anywhere; it never leaves your computer.

 ### What data of mine *does* leave my computer?